Acetal (POM) Engineering Property Data

 'Acetal' from the list of category choices along with the appropriate property choices.
 For example,

-if you have an application that demands an impact-modified acetal, you can enter a minimum notched Izod impact
+if you have an application that demands a notch-sensitive impact-modified acetal, you can enter a minimum notched Izod impact

 strength of 2.0 J/cm OR a minimum notched Charpy impact strength of 2.0 J/cm² as your search criteria.

-This will return only about 70 grades out of over 1300 in MatWeb.
+These choices will return only about 70 grades out of over 1500 in MatWeb.